bonitasoft/bonita-doc/md/work-execution-audit.md

 The logger produce a _Warning_ each time a work takes too much time to be executed or it was _rescheduled_ too much times.

-For these cases, it also produces an _Info_ log when the work was finally executed.
+For theses cases, it also produces an _Info_ log when the work was finally executed.

 A _reschedule_ happens when a work can't be executed right now because some other work already locked the same process instance.